University of North Carolina Athletics

 • Three Tar Heels – distance runner Shalane Flanagan (USA), women’s soccer’s Tobin Heath (USA) and track and field thrower Vikas Gowda (India) – competed in four Summer Olympics.

-• Crystal Dunn (women’s soccer) played in her third Olympics in the 2024 Games in Paris.
+• Crystal Dunn (women’s soccer) played in her third Olympics in the 2024 Games.

 • Carolina’s first Olympian was Harry Williamson (track and field) in 1936.